-Approximately 43% of our school population belong to a minority ethnic group with approximately 40% of our pupils speaking English as an additional language.
+Approximately 44% of our school population belong to a minority ethnic group with approximately 38% of our pupils speaking English as an additional language.
 Our EAL pupils come from a broad range of ethnic groups and we have many languages represented.
 Many EAL pupils at Howes are born to parents who are already living in the UK, but they have spoken another language predominantly at home prior to coming to school.
 The parents of our EAL pupils have a broad spectrum of competency in using English, ranging from those who are fluent to non speakers and newly arrived families.
 The majority of our EAL pupils enter the school in Nursery or Reception, but a significant number enter Howes at various stages of their school life and we have some transience within the EAL cohort.
 Many of our EAL pupils do not read and write fluently in their home language and as they progress through the school they rely on English as their primary form of written communication.
 More recently an increasing number of pupils have entered Howes as newly arrived pupils with parents who have temporary work or education in the UK.
 These children generally have one parent who speaks some English but they have very little experience of English on entrance into Howes.
+Many families in this group are transient and will move on after one year, or before reaching Year 6.